 print_r($arr_body);

 A DELETE request is straightforward.
-You just need to hit the given endpoint as follows.
+Just hit the given endpoint as follows.

 <?php